Duncan Pryde

-Duncan Pryde (June 8, 1937 – November 15, 1997) was a hunter, trapper, lexicographer and politician from Northwest Territories, Canada.
+Duncan McLean Pryde (June 8, 1937 – November 15, 1997) was a hunter, trapper, lexicographer and politician from Northwest Territories, Canada.
 He served as a member of the Northwest Territories Council from 1966 to 1975.
 His book based on his experiences, Nunaga (1971), has been reprinted several times.

 Early life

-Duncan McLean Pryde was born on June 8, 1937 in Dunbartonshire, Scotland.
+Duncan McLean Pryde was born on June 8, 1937, in Dunbartonshire, Scotland.
 He was raised in an orphanage along with four brothers and a sister.
 He joined the Merchant Navy at the age of 15 and eventually covered himself with tattoos.
 Pryde remained for three years in the Merchant Navy, then was forced to resign due to an eye injury, and went to work for Singer Corporation in the Clydebank sewing machine factory.

 He left Singer at the age of 18 in 1955 after seeing an advertisement in The Sunday Post looking for traders to work for the Hudson's Bay Company in the Canadian North.
 After arriving in Canada, Pryde spent three years working in Ontario and Manitoba where he learned to speak the Cree language before transferring to the Northwest Territories.

 After moving to the Arctic, determined to learn Inuktituk or Eskimo as it was then known, Pryde began writing his own dictionary after being given a poorly written dictionary by a Catholic Missionary.
 Pryde began adopting the way of life of the Inuit and learned the skills to live off the land.
 He became fluent in communication after three or four years.
 He also fathered a number of children with Inuit women.

 Political career

 Pryde's political career began in 1966.
 The Northwest Territories opened up territorial elections for the first time in the Eastern Arctic after amendments to the Northwest Territories Act.
-Pryde was elected by Acclamation for a by-election held on September 19, 1966 in the new electoral district of Central Arctic.
+Pryde was elected by Acclamation for a by-election held on September 19, 1966, in the new electoral district of Central Arctic.

 Pryde was unable to make ends meet from the meager salary paid to members of the Council, a substantial pay decrease from the Hudson's Bay Company.
 While serving on Council he continued to live a nomadic Inuit lifestyle.
 Pryde ran for re-election a year later in the 1967 Northwest Territories general election.
 He ran in the electoral district of Western Arctic and won his second term in office.